Remote debugging via SSH tunnel

 Listening for incoming debugger connections

-In PhpStorm, enable listening to incoming debug connections by either clicking on the toolbar/the status bar or selecting Debug tool window automatically.
-Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings dialog Ctrl+Alt+S.in the main menu.
+In PhpStorm, enable listening to incoming debug connections by either clicking ( in the classic UI) on the toolbar/the status bar or selecting Debug tool window automatically.
+Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings dialog Control+Alt+S.in the main menu.
 This will ensure PhpStorm reacts when a debugging session is started and opens the

 Set up an SSH tunnel to the remote machine